botpress/readme/docs/INTEGRATIONS/using-integrations/slack.md

 * To get the Slack user ID, you can read the following variable:\
   `{{ event.tags.user["slack:id"] }}`.

-* To get the Slack message ID, you can read the following variable:\
+* To get the Slack Message ID, you can read the following variable:\
   `{{ event.tags.message["slack:id"] }}`.

 # Slack actions in Botpress Studio